shrinerb/shrine/README.md

 ### Seamless user experience

-After the user submits the form, promoting will be kicked off into a background job, and the record will be saved with the cached image.
-This means that, if you have your `:cache` in the "public" folder, the end user will be able to immediately see their uploaded file, because the URL will point to the cached version.
+In combination with direct upload for caching, this provides a completely seamless user experience.
+First the user ansynchronosuly caches the file and hopefully sees a nice progress bar.
+After this is finishes and user submits the form, promoting will be kicked off into a background job, and the record will be saved with the cached image.
+If your cache is public (e.g. in the "public" folder), the end user will immediately see their uploaded file, because the URL will point to the cached version.

 In the meanwhile, what `#promote` does is it uploads the cached file `:store`, and writes the stored file to the column.
-When the record gets saved, the end user won't even notice that the URL has updated from filesystem to S3, because they still see the same image.
+When the record gets saved, the URL will switch from filesystem to S3, but the user won't even notice that something happened, because they will still see the same image.

 ### Generality

 This worker is completely agnostic about what kind of attachment it is uploading, and for which model.
-This means that if you ever add different attachments to other models, you can still use the same worker for all the promoting.
+This means that all attachments can use this same worker.

 ### Safety

-It is possible that the user changes their mind and reuploads a new file, but before the background job finished promoting.
-This can happen either if the user was too quick, or the background job was too slow.
+It is possible that the user changes their mind and reuploads a new file before the background job finished promoting.
+With a naive implementation, this means that after uploading a new file, there can happen a brief moment where the user sees the old file again, which can be upsetting.

-Normally what would happen in that case is that the old job would finish running, and replace the new file with the old one.
-At the end it would probably turn out fine, because the job that's running for the new attachment would eventually replace the old one again.
-However, there would be a period where the user would see an old image *after* they uploaded a new one, which can be upsetting.

 Shrine handles this gracefully.
 After `#promote` uploads the cached file to `:store`, it checks if the cached file still matches the file in the record column.
-If the files are different, that means the user reuploaded the attachment, and Shrine won't do the replacement.
+If the files are different, that means the user uploaded a new attachment, and Shrine won't do the replacement.
 Additionally, this job is idempotent, meaning it can be safely repeated in case of failure.